Introduction to the Course

 - The updated USP <1058> has major changes that impact data integrity.

-- The new version of USP <1058> requires a user requirements specification, risk assessment to determine the Group based on intended use
+- The USP <1058> requires a user requirements specification, risk assessment to determine the Group based on intended use.

 - A separate DQ phase followed by OQ testing against URS requirements.

 - The requirements should cover both the chromatograph as well as the CDS application.

 - Harmonisation of USP <1058> with Annex 15 clauses 2.5, 3.2 and 3.3.

 Specifying Data Integrity Requirements for HPLC Instruments and CDS Software